junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 It is bad.

-Cas knows it's bad before he goes there, but the view still catches him off guard.
+Castiel knows it's bad before he goes there, but the view still catches him off guard.
 He gasps in disbelief and pain.

 He has never seen so many angels being so vulnerable and miserable.